 - Staff use of personal mobile devices to collect or send e-mail/text messages or browse the internet during school hours is strictly limited to non-contact time; the same rules for acceptable use/content apply to these personal devices when on school site in case the device is misplaced and handled by pupils.
 Staff should not use personal telephones to text or for telephone conversations during contact time or when in meetings.
 Ringtones should be set to silent or phones out of earshot during contact time or when in meetings.
 Personal devices MUST NOT be used to capture pupil images under any circumstances.

 - Staff should ensure that their use of web 2 technologies, including social networking sites, such as Facebook, does not question or bring their professional role into disrepute.
 Members of staff:

-- Are advised to consider, and set appropriately, their privacy settings on such sites.
+- Staff are advised to consider, and set appropriately, their privacy settings on such sites.

-- Should consider the appropriateness of images and material posted.
+- Staff should consider the appropriateness of images and material posted.
 Once posted online, a message, photo or video clip can be freely copied, manipulated and circulated and will potentially exist forever.

-- Should not communicate with pupils, in relation to either school or non school business, via web 2 technologies.
+- Staff should not communicate with pupils, in relation to either school or non school business, via web 2 technologies.
 Members of staff should only communicate with pupils using the appropriate LA/school learning platforms or other systems approved by the Headteacher.

-- Are not permitted to contact or communicate with pupils, parents or conduct school business using personal email addresses or un-blocked personal telephone numbers, without specific permission from the Headteacher.
+- Staff are not permitted to contact or communicate with pupils, parents or conduct school business using personal email addresses or un-blocked personal telephone numbers, without specific permission from the Headteacher.

-- Should not give out their own personal details, such as telephone/mobile number or email address, to pupils or parents.
+- Staff should not give out their own personal details, such as telephone/mobile number or email address, to pupils.

-- Must ensure that all electronic communication with pupils and staff is compatible with their professional role.
+- Staff must ensure that all electronic communication with pupils and staff is compatible with their professional role.

 Policy Created: July 2008